MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ## Methodology

-The exit shellcode is 7 bytes long small enough to fit inside the buffer's size.
+The exit shellcode is 7 bytes long, small enough to fit inside the buffer, which has a size of 8 bytes.
-The memory address location of the `buffer` can be used as the return address where the shellcode will be stored.
+The memory address location of the `buffer` will be used as the return address, as it is where the shellcode will be stored.
-The next stack after buffer is the base pointer (EBP), after the base pointer is the return address of the `vuln` function that will be modified to point to the memory address of the `buffer`.
+The next stack after `buffer` is the base pointer (EBP), and after the base pointer is the return address of the `vuln` function, which will be modified to point to the memory address of the `buffer`.

 With this, an exploit can be crafted to terminate the program with the desired exit status code of `1`.